aws-amplify/docs/js/authentication.md

 #### Configuring Cognito Lambda Triggers

 The CLI allows you to configure [Lambda Triggers](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools-working-with-aws-lambda-triggers.html) for your AWS Cognito User Pool.
-These can enable you to add custom functionality to your registration and authentication flows.
+These enable you to add custom functionality to your registration and authentication flows.

 There are two ways to setup Lambda Triggers for your Cognito User Pool.

-1. In the default Auth CLI workflow, you will be presented with a list of prepared Lambda Trigger templates if you opt to configure advanced settings:
+1. In the default Auth CLI workflow, you will be presented with a list of Lambda Trigger templates if you opt to configure advanced settings:

 ```bash
 $ Do you want to enable any of the following capabilities?